Sidebar Menu

 Welcome To Country

-A Welcome to Country is an official ceremony performed by an Aboriginal and/or Torres Strait Islander, a senior man or woman, Traditional Owner/Elder originating from the Country the event is held upon.
+A Welcome to Country is an official ceremony performed by an Aboriginal and/or Torres Strait Islander person, a senior man or woman, or a Traditional Owner/Elder originating from the Country the event is held upon.
 A Welcome to Country is delivered at the commencement of the event before all other matters.
 The Welcoming Ceremony continues the long-held tradition of Aboriginal and Torres Strait Islander groups in welcoming all visitors to the land they are on, out of respect for that country, its peoples, the sacred customs, rules, and lore that govern it.

 Acknowledgement To Country

-An Acknowledgment of Country is a way by which all people can express respect for Aboriginal and Torres Strait Islander peoples and their ongoing connection with Country
+An Acknowledgment of Country is a way by which all people can express respect for Aboriginal and Torres Strait Islander peoples and their ongoing connection with Country.

 There may be times when a senior traditional owner is not available to deliver a Welcome To Country.
 An Acknowledgment of Country can be delivered in its place at school events, fairs, sporting events, formal functions, meetings, lectures, seminars, forums, workshops and anywhere there is a gathering of participants.
 This includes virtual events where all parts of Country should be acknowledged if possible.
-On such occasions, an Aboriginal person not from that part of Country can deliver the Acknowledgement To Country or the School Principle, Headmaster, Chair or Speaker may begin by acknowledging that the event is taking place on the lands of the Traditional Owners.
+On such occasions, an Aboriginal person not from that part of Country can deliver the Acknowledgement To Country, or the School Principal, Headmaster, Chair, or Speaker may begin by acknowledging that the event is taking place on the lands of the Traditional Owners.

-Your Acknowledgment of the Aboriginal People, Traditional Owners and Country shows your appreciation of the importance the land and traditions are to local Aboriginal and/or Torres Strait Islander peoples.
+Your Acknowledgment of the Aboriginal People, Traditional Owners and Country shows your appreciation of the importance of the land and traditions to local Aboriginal and/or Torres Strait Islander peoples.
 Your Acknowledgement also expresses commitment to work in partnership with local Aboriginal and/or Torres Strait Islander peoples to protect traditional land, culture and history.

 Smoking Ceremony